Vehsamrak/backend-refactoring-challenge/README.md

 * Remove all TODOs
 * Create an errorMessageHandler
 * Use custom exceptions
-* Use DTOs instead of arrays for entities creation
 * Validate DTOs
 * Move services configuration inside bundle
 * Remove app/Resources with unused views